igrigorik/http-client-hints/draft.md

 --- abstract

-An increasing diversity of connected device form factors and software capabilities has created a need to deliver varying, or optimized content for each device.
+An increasing diversity of Web-connected device form factors and software capabilities has created a need to deliver varying, or optimized content for each device.

-Client Hints can be used as input to proactive content negotiation; just as the Accept header allowed clients to indicate what formats they prefer, Client Hints allow clients to indicate a list of device and agent specific preferences.
+HTTP Client Hints can be used as input to proactive content negotiation; just as the Accept header allowed clients to indicate what formats they prefer, Client Hints allow clients to indicate a list of device and agent specific preferences.

 --- middle